uni-tue-kn/TCBee/README.md

 ### Using Custom Scripts and Programs

 You can generate custom graphs and visualization using your own tools and scripts by accessing the flow database directly.
-To that end, you either need to implement access over SQLite or InfluxDB depending on the storage format.
+To that end, you either need to implement access over SQLite or DuckDB depending on the storage format.
+You could also use SQL queries to access/manipulate the data in the DB directly.
 For a guide on how to read flow data, see [ts-storage/ACCESS.md](ts-storage/ACCESS.md).

 ### Accessing the raw data ouput